-When creating the application file, the consulate should consult the VIS to check the visa applicant's "history" which may have been recorded.
+When creating the application file, the consulate should consult the VIS to check the "history" of the visa applicant which may have been recorded.

 The reliability of the consultation depends on the quality of the personal data entered.
-The consultae should be aware that entering incorrect or incomplete personal data could lead to false rejection or false identification.
+The consulate should be aware that entering incorrect personal data could lead to false rejection or false identification.

-The consulate should also be aware that a visa applicant not being recorded in the VIS does not necessarily mean that he never applied for a visa, but only that the VIS was not yet operational in the given region when the previous application was lodged or that the previous application was lodged more than five years earlier.
+The consulate should also be aware that a visa applicant not being recorded in the VIS does not necessarily mean that he never applied for a visa, but only that no information has been recorded in the VIS yet.
+This is due to the fact that the VIS will be rolled out progressively until all Member States' consulates in all parts of the world have been connected and visas applied for before the roll out are not recorded in the VIS.

-In the event that a file concerning the applicant is found in the VIS, consulates shall examine the results of the VIS consultation to avoid false identification resulting from, for example, identical names and shall take account of the information stored.
-To avoid false identification, it is recommended that VIS searches be carried out using a combination of several alphanumeric types of data or, where possible, biometric data in combination with alphanumeric data.
+In case a file is found concerning the applicant in the VIS, consulates shall examine the results of the VIS consultation to avoid false identification resulting from, for example, identical names and take account of the information stored.